 \dem By Thoma's theorem \cite{Th}, a discrete group is type I iff it has a normal abelian subgroup of finite index, hence virtually abelian.
 On the contrary, if $\G$ is virtually abelian it admits an abelian subgroup $\mathrm{H}$ of finite index.
 Let us show that we can pick another such $\mathrm{H}$ being a normal subgroup.
 The map $\gamma: g \mapsto \Lambda_g$ with $\Lambda_g(g' \mathrm{H}) = gg' \mathrm{H}$ defines a group homomorphism between $\G$ and the symmetric group of permutations $\mathcal{S}_{\G/\mathrm{H}}$ on the space of left $\mathrm{H}$-cosets.
 Its kernel is clearly a normal subgroup of $\G$, which is abelian since it is contained in $\mathrm{H}$ and of finite index since $\G / \ker \gamma \simeq \mathrm{Img} \, \gamma$ is a subgroup of a finite group, hence finite. \fin

 A locally compact group $\G$ satisfies Kazhdan's property $(\mathrm{T})$ when the trivial representation is an isolated point in the dual object with the Fell topology.
 A discrete group $\G$ satisfies this property iff all its cocycles are inner.
 Moreover, a cocycle is inner iff it is bounded.
-Hence, Kazhdan property $(\mathrm{T})$ is incompatible with finite-dimensional standard cocycles.
+Hence, infinite groups satisfying Kazhdan property $(\mathrm{T})$ do not admit finite-dimensional standard cocycles.
 In summary, many interesting discrete groups do not admit a \emph{finite-dimensional \lq\lq standard" H\"ormander-Mihlin theory} as it happens with the integer lattice $\Z^n$.
 Our results establish a more general theory which includes these cases.